2020 Adult Preventive Care Guidelines

 LABS AND CANCER SCREENINGS

-Screen for patients with an increased risk for potentially harmful BRCA gene mutations using the B-RST or other screening tool.
+- Screen for patients with an increased risk for BRCA gene mutations using appropriate screening tools.
 Offer genetic counseling for women with positive screening results.
+The tools evaluated by the USPSTF include the Ontario Family History Assesment Tool, Manchester Scoring System, Referral Screening Tool, Pedigree Assessment Tool, and FHS-7.

 - Only with patients at high risk, use shared decision making to discuss the risks and benefits of initiating mammography or other screening exams.